Case Studies: Develop a Local Climate Action Plan

 Town of New Castle

 The town has set a goal of 20 percent reduction by 2015 from a 2005 baseline.
-The Town's 2011 Climate Action Plan focuses on four sectors: Energy; Transportation; Land Use, Buildings, & Vegetation Management; and Waste Management to work toward acheiving their goal..
+The Town's 2011 Climate Action Plan focuses on four sectors: Energy; Transportation; Land Use, Buildings, & Vegetation Management; and Waste Management to work toward achieving their goal.

 City of New Rochelle